 Of course, you must include outside links for your article.
 These links help bolster your credibility.
 However, if you wish, you can list them in this optional section.
 For instance, you may use outside links for authoritative links about something you mention in your article.
-Wikitravel, and Wikipedia and other Wiki’s are good links to use for this purpose.
+Wikitravel, and Wikipedia.
 In addition, if the outside related links should be read in a specific order, list them that way.

-However, the best link is from someone who will link back to your article here.
-Of course, one that is not an ad-based link.
+However, the best link is from someone who will link back to your article on our site.
+Of course, use a link that is not an ad-based link.
 For example, if you stay at an especially nice hotel, but it is not the focus of your article, in exchange for having an outside link in your article here, you may persuade them to mention you on their website.

-That creates a backlink to your article here which Google views very positively.
+That creates a backlink to your article here.
+Google views this very positively.
 It tells Google your article must be important for someone else related to your article to link back to you..

 The Items Found Below Your Article

-Following our Writing Template Instructions will make you a better writer in many ways.
-Here are two.
-First, our writing platform is a powerful tool that we provide to help you write better.
-Second, this tool has five parts that help you write your best “digital” article.
+Following our Writing Template Instructions will make you a better writer.
+Indeed, our writing platform is a powerful tool that we provide to help you write better.
+As well, this tool has five parts that help you write your best “digital” article.

 - Readability.
 This tab provides suggestions to make sure your article conforms to Google’s Readability Criteria.
 This is where you will find your readability score.
 You must have an F-K score of 60 or higher.
 Your transition word score must be above 30.